rms-code/Data-Analysis-and-Tracking-Tool/README.md

 This was a tool a wrote to do some data analysis of folders, open shares, simple data classification tagging.

-.psf is the Powershell Studio project code where you can compile it, the .txt is just the raw code.
+Powershell Studio is needed to compile this, the .txt is just the raw code.